exercism/problem-specifications/exercises/hamming/description.md

 If we compare two strands of DNA and count the differences between them we can see how many mistakes occurred.
 This is known as the "Hamming Distance".

-We read DNA using the letters C,A,G and T.
+We read DNA using the letters C, A, G and T.
 Two strands might look like this:

     GAGCCTACTAACGGGAT